Link Search Menu Expand Document

 You will be asked for a password and whether you want to trust this certificate.
 Enter a password (this will be required in the configuration later) and answer YES.

-The EzSign tls.trustStore settings must be configured to reference this key store (see below).
+The EzSign tls.trustStore settings must be configured to reference this key store (see the next section below).

 Configuring EzSign